 NCERT Solutions for Class 7 History Our Pasts – II Chapter 8

 Intense devotion or love of God is the inheritance of different types of Bhakti and Sufi movements that have developed since the 8th Century.
 Before the emergence of large kingdoms, various groups of people worshipped their own gods and goddesses.
-However, with the development of towns, trade and empires, people were brought together and new ideas began to develop.
+However, with the development of towns, trade and empires, people were brought together, and new ideas began to develop.
 For a better understanding of the concepts related to the devotional paths to the divine, students can refer to Chapter 8 of CBSE Class 7 History.
-We have also compiled here the NCERT Solutions for Class 7 History Chapter 8 “Devotional Paths To The Divine” to the exercises given in the textbook “Our Pasts-II”.
-These NCERT Solutions of the exercises will be useful for the students to score good marks in the annual exam.
+Also, we have compiled here the NCERT Solutions for Class 7 History Chapter 8 “Devotional Paths to the Divine”, to the exercises given in the textbook “Our Pasts – II”.
+These NCERT Solutions will be useful for the students to score good marks in the annual exam.

 Students can download the NCERT Solutions for Class 7 History PDF below.

 NCERT Solutions for Class 7 History Chapter 8

-The solutions for Chapter 8, Devotional Paths To The Divine are given below.
+The NCERT solutions for Chapter 8, Devotional Paths to the Divine are given below.
 Students should also check NCERT Solutions for Class 7 for other subjects.